urbit/operators.urbit.org/content/manual/running/port.md

 Enter a name for your ship in the `Name` field.
 This name is just displayed locally in Port for convenience.
 Next, enter your ship's name (e.g.
 `~sampel-palnet`) in the `Shipname` field.
 For `Key File`, select `Choose Key File` and browse to its location on your computer.
-If you don't have your keyfile yet, see _step one_ of the [Setting up your urbit](https://urbit.org/getting-started/planet#keyfile) guide.
+The keyfile should be the file like `sampel-palnet-1.key` in the passport backup you downloaded from [Bridge](https://bridge.urbit.org).
+If you don't have it, you'll need to login to Bridge and download it.
 Once you've selected the keyfile, hit `Continue`.

 It'll take a few minutes to spin up the ship, then you can click `Launch Ship into Urbit` and it'll take you to the login screen.
 Click `Copy Access Key` at the bottom-left, paste it into the `Access Key` field, and hit `Continue`.
 You'll now be at your ship's home screen and ready to explore Urbit.